Boutoukoat/Euler-Sprp-fast-primality-checks/Readme.txt

 	GGG = aarch64-linux-gnu-g++ -O3 -W -static -DPARANOID=1 -I . -I ./tools

+__avx256__ support:

+	experimental, work in progress !!! : avx2 is used to run 4 sprp tests at the same time for deterministic primality checks (heavy rework to expect)

+uint128_t support:
 Note that the compiler must support natively a uint128_t type, and such a class implementation can be found on the web, like https://github.com/calccrypto/uint128_t (first google result).
 Note also that LLVM supports uint128_t since 4.1 and clang 3.1 since about 2006.
 Nothing really new ....